ipatalas/vscode-sprint-planner/README.md

 > Note: it can be either a local file or HTTP(S) direct link to a file

+The format of the file is as in the example: https://gist.github.com/ipatalas/8bb7b2fdb2e1c26dc8249659791cf56e#file-taxes

 It will be read only once when activating the extension (usually first time you open a `planner` file) and then cached.
 From now on you can simply use names of those snippets as snippets in the editor like this:

 ![snippets](images/snippets.gif)